CodingItWrong/outsidein.dev/docs/react/2-project-setup.md

 ![Netlify deploy in progress](./images/1-9-deploy-in-progress.png)

-Click that text and you'll be taken to the Deploys page.
+Click "Site deploy in progress" and you'll be taken to the Deploys page.
 In a list at the bottom you'll see "Production: master@HEAD Building":

 ![Netlify list of deployments](./images/1-10-deploy-list.png)